 St. Vincent de Paul provides assistance to needy school-aged students through its local committees.

 ASCA’s funding helps to provide assistance for clothing and footwear, books and other classroom requisites, and school excursions.

 STELR (Science, Technology, and Engineering Leveraging Relevance) incorporates high quality science, technology, and engineering programs for secondary schools, designed to increase participation in STEM projects.
 ASCA helps to increase the availability of the program in ‘disadvantaged’ schools.

-Soccer development program aimed at indigenous school aged youth in communities, with an eligibility condition that the children must regularly attend their schools.
+The John Moriarty Football program is a Soccer development program aimed at indigenous school aged youth in communities, with an eligibility condition that the children must regularly attend their schools.

 The unique organisation was founded by the first Indigenous player selected for Australia, John Moriarty, and his son James.